Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 Sending automated appointment reminders via text or email can help drop your no-show rate and keep you connected with patients.

 When you use automated reminders for all patient appointments, you also eliminate the need for front-desk staff to spend hours managing manual phone lists.
-Instead, this way empowers your team to devote time to higher-value practice work while patients receive alerts about upcoming appointments.
+Instead, you empower your team to devote time to higher-value practice work while patients receive alerts about upcoming appointments.

 4. Invest in paid search advertising